-Xu (2020) identifies two fMRI studies that reported the decoding of low-level stimulus information from delay-period signals from early visual cortex (areas V1-V4; Harrison and Tong, 2009; Serences et al., 2009), as starting points for sensory recruitment accounts of visual working memory.
-Although these two studies have, indeed, been highly influential, it is inaccurate to assume, as Xu (2020) does, that they provide the sole conceptual foundation for the sensory recruitment framework.
-In so doing it portrays a simplistic focus on sensory cortex to the exclusion of other brain systems.
-To the contrary, however, most advocates of sensory recruitment have articulated perspectives that are considerably more integrative.
-For example, we have argued that "working memory functions arise through the coordinated recruitment, via attention, of brain systems that have evolved to accomplish sensory-, representation-, and actionrelated functions.
-(Postle, 2006; p.
-23)."
-(Indeed, to reflect our emphasis on the broad recruitment of neural systems, our writings typically refer to the framework as "sensorimotor recruitment" e.g., D'Esposito and Postle, 2015; Postle, 2015a; Postle, 2015b; Postle, 2016; Postle, in press; Postle and Oberauer, in press.)
-Another important example emphasizes the idea that "content-specific information can be flexibly maintained in areas across the cortical hierarchy ranging from early visual cortex to PFC [prefrontal cortex]" and that "recognizing the importance of task-demands and [a] better understanding [of] the operation of non-spiking neural codes may help to constrain new theories about how memories are maintained at different resolutions, across different timescales, and in the presence of distracting information (Serences, 2016; p.
-53)."
+Xu (2020) identifies two fMRI studies that reported the decoding of low-level stimulus information from flexibly maintained in areas across the cortical hierarchy ranging from early visual cortex to PFC [prefrontal cortex]" and that "recognizing the importance of taskdemands and [a] better understanding [of] the operation of non-spiking neural codes may help to constrain new theories about how memories are maintained at different resolutions, across different timescales, and in the presence of distracting information" (Serences, 2016, p.
+53).
 There are many more, but these two examples already make the point that the sensory-recruitment framework of visual working memory cannot be understood in isolation from other principles of brain function.
-To illustrate with one concrete example, many contemporary accounts of visual perception assume an important role for interactive and recurrent processing between regions (e.g., Kar et al. 2019; Bastos et al. 2012), including for the perception of low-level features (e.g., Sillito et al., 2006; Supèr et al., 2001).
+To illustrate with one concrete example, manv contemporary accounts of visual perception assume an important role for interactive and recurrent processing between regions (e.g., Bastos et al., 2012; Kar et al., 2019), including for the perception of low-level features (e.g., Sillito et al., 2006; Supèr et al., 2001).
 If one endorses the premise that visual perception requires interareal processing, it wouldn't make sense to assume that visual working memory for the very same stimulus information does not also require interareal processing, and, indeed, we are not aware of any sensory-recruitment account that makes such an assumption.
-Thus, many arguments raised by Xu (2020) -- for example, against the notion that V1 "in isolation" could be responsible for the storage of stimulus information - strike us as arguments against an assumption of extreme modularity that few cognitive neuroscientists would endorse.
+Thus, many arguments raised by Xu (2020) - for example, against the notion that V1 "in isolation" could be responsible for the storage of stimulus information - strike us as arguments against an assumption of extreme modularity that few cognitive neuroscientists would endorse.